Kits and Models

 City staff frequently provide presentations and tours when requested by schools or other organizations whose students are all or partially served by the City of Kalamazoo Public Water Supply System.
-If you would like to request a presentation or a tour of the Kalamazoo Wastewater Treatment Plant (KWTP) or the Central Wellfield Municipal Drinking Water Treatment Facility, please contact using the CONTACT tab.
+If you would like to request a presentation or a tour of the Kalamazoo Wastewater Treatment Plant (KWTP) or the Central Wellfield Municipal Drinking Water Treatment Facility, please contact us using the button below.
 Helpful information to provide includes the group or entity name and contacts, the number of attendees, the time and date of the desired presentation, and the duration of time for the presentation and/or tour.

 The following kits and models are available on request for the City's presentations